olcf/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics/README.md

 $ module load gcc scorep otf2 cubew
 ```

-The solution to instrumenting Score-P in the Makefile for both MPI and OpenMP versions in the `solutions/jacobi` directory.
+The solution to instrumenting Score-P in the Makefile for both MPI and OpenMP versions is in the `solutions/jacobi` directory.

 **MiniSweep**

 MiniSweep is a mini application that focuses on radiative transport.
 Like MiniWeather, it also uses a CMake system.
 For more detailed information on what MiniSweep does, see the [MiniSweep](https://github.com/wdj/minisweep) page and look through the References section.
-You can also read through [this](https://github.com/wdj/minisweep/blob/master/doc/how_to_run.txt) explanation that describes the command line arguments.
-You might wan to try changing and comparing these command line arguments in the `submit.lsf` file.
+You can also read through [this](https://github.com/wdj/minisweep/blob/master/doc/how_to_run.txt) explanation that describes the command line arguments, which you can change in the `submit.lsf` file and compare the results.

 You will have to load the following modules: